jayanti-prasad/MDSIM/gromacs-tutorials/Protein-Ligand-Complex/README.md

 -  This is a tutorial to simulate a protein-ligand system using molecular dynamics with Gromacs.

--  Reference to the original tutorial is given below.
+-  Reference to the original tutorial is [here](http://www.mdtutorials.com/gmx/complex/index.html)

 ## Why this tutorial is written ?